AStrasler/Study-Forge/README.md

 3. **Weekly review** — Run the script on a whole week of notes at once
 4. **Obsidian sync** — Push notes to Obsidian with the Local REST API plugin
 5. **Web interface** — A simple drag-and-drop UI
+6. **Custom color schemes** — Adjust colors for different courses or topics

 ---